Skip to main content

 • One Metric.
 This Metric contains the primary Dimension.

 • One Dimension.
-This is the primary Dimension that contains the Items you want to represent on the map (e.g., Country code or USA ZIP code).
-Country codes or ZIP codes can be modeled as a Metric or property of the main Dimension.
+This is the primary Dimension that contains the Items you want to represent on the map.
+This can be a Country code, USA ZIP code, or USA state code.
+Country, ZIP, or state codes can be modeled as a Metric or Property of the main Dimension.

-Area codes must map to the Items in the ISO 3166-1 alpha-2 country codes or USA ZIP codes CSV files to display areas on the map.
+Area codes must map to the Items in the ISO 3166-1 alpha-2 country codes, USA ZIP codes, or USA state codes CSV files to display areas on the map.

 Arrange data in a Table